-A: A puppy’s first trip to a grooming salon would ideally be at 8-12 weeks of age for a bath and, in some cases, a little bit of neatening and nail trimming.
-You can ease into the process.
-For example, nails can be done at the grooming shop and then continued at home.
-When bathing puppies at home, be sure to use a shampoo that is safe for young dogs.
+A: A puppy’s first trip to a grooming salon would ideally be at 8-12 weeks of age for an introductory bath and brush.
+In some cases, we will be able to do a little bit of neatening and nail trimming.
+You can let your puppy ease into the process.
+Your groomer can give suggestions on how to start conditioning your puppy for grooming.
+When bathing puppies at home, be sure to use a puppy safe shampoo and that your puppy’s coat is brushed and combed out before and after the bath.
 If you haven’t been able to groom your puppy at an early age, don’t give up.
 Some dogs take longer than others to become comfortable with the grooming process.

 Q: While at the salon for grooming, will my dog be taken out to urinate?

 A: We ask that you make sure your pet has relieved itself prior to being dropped off.
 Please notify us if your pet will need a potty break within the grooming time.
 Each groom will take approximately 3-5 hours.
 We can take your pet out if requested.